 Before your massage therapy session begins, you’ll be changing into a robe and sandals either in the locker room area or, if it’s more comfortable for you, in your room.
-During your massage, you’ll be draped with a sheet and the massage therapist will only undrape the areas that are being worked on.
+During your massage, practitioners drape their clients with a sheet and will only undrape the areas that are being worked on.
 Clients are welcome to wear underwear underneath their robes if it’s more comfortable for them.

 Do I need to do anything after I’ve changed?

-After you change into a robe and sandals, all you have to do is walk to your room, close the door behind you, hang up your robe behind the shelves and lie face-down on the table underneath the top sheet.
+After you change into a robe and sandals, all you have to do is walk to your room, close the door behind you, hang up your robe behind the shelves and lie down on the table underneath the top sheet, either face up or face down as your therapist has indicated their preference.
 Shortly afterwards, your therapist will knock on the door and walk in to begin your session.

 What do I do if I don’t feel comfortable during my massage therapy session?

-If there’s anything your massage therapist can do to make your session more comfortable, please ask.
-Whether you want the heating pad on your table to be turned up or down, or the music to be louder or softer, or for the therapist to use a softer or firmer touch, they will accommodate your requests to ensure you experience the best massage therapy session possible.
+Therapists have asked us to remind their clients that if there’s anything they can do to make your session more comfortable, please ask.
+The heating pad on your table can be turned up or down, the music to be louder or softer, or you can ask for a softer or firmer touch to ensure you experience the best massage therapy session possible.

 What’s the Environment Like at the Massage Therapy Center?

-The Massage Therapy Center is a cell phone free zone in order to ensure the peace and relaxation of every client.
+The Massage Therapy Center is a tranquil space and a “phone- free” zone from the lobby back, in order to ensure the peace and relaxation of every therapist’s clients.
 During your massage therapy session, you’re welcome to talk (or not) with your therapist.
-Keep in mind, though, that voices carry, especially in the massage rooms and through the hallways, so please remember to be courteous to other clients.
+Keep in mind, though, that voices carry, especially in the massage rooms and through the hallways, so please remember to be courteous to other therapist’s clients.

 How Do I Cancel an Appointment?

-If you’d like to cancel an appointment at the Massage Therapy Center, please contact us 12 hours before your scheduled session to avoid being charged the full amount of your appointment.
+If you’d like to cancel an appointment with your therapist please call 12 hours before your scheduled session to avoid your therapist charging you the full amount of your appointment.
 Practitioners at the Center have put this policy in place to be fair to all their clients.